redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 rladmin status
 ```

-Node goes down, proxy migrates, master shards are demoted, and slave shards promote to masters.
+Node goes down, proxy migrates, primary shards are demoted, and replica shards promote to primaries.

 This happens almost instantly in production.